pekosoG/live-graphics/readme.md

 I want to have a JS (Probably React) Front-end what will be rendering an image/generated graphic, then, based on a listener, change it when the server say so.

+## UPDATES

+No trippy animations yet!!! **BUT** I have been trying to get this working.
+So far I added 3 different but incomplete implementations.

+**/live-graphics-modular** is by far my favorite at the moment **/live-graphics-vanilla** is just a very veeeeeery bad implementation of the render cycle and animations, i feel shame that you have to see it.
+**/live-graphics** was supposed to be the react implementation, but i dropped it after the modular implementation